aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/shape/_index.md

 ```

 Returns or sets the number of degrees the specified shape is rotated around the z-axis.
 A positive value indicates clockwise rotation; a negative value indicates counterclockwise rotation.
-Read/write  float .
+Read/write float.

 --------------------